Some states have implemented agency furloughs which may affect services or access. Please see the current list of state agency furloughs below:

 For a complete list of boat ramp closures, click here.

-Access Impacts: Hawaii began a phased re-opening of state parks on May 2 and rescinded the ban on interisland travel on June 16.Numerous, popular state parks are open for ocean recreation, mauka trail use, and general exercise.
+Access Impacts: Some state parks are open for ocean recreation, mauka trail use, and general exercise.
+However, the beaches of Honolulu and other Oahu locations are closed, likely until early September.
+The governor reinstated the order to quarantine when traveling between Kaua‘i, Hawai‘i, Maui, and Kalawao.
 Social distancing must be practiced.
 No person shall sit, stand, lie down, lounge, sunbathe, or loiter on any beach or sand bar in Hawaii.
 Running, jogging, or walking on the beach is allowed, so long as social distancing requirements are maintained.
 Read more to check park status here.

 Boating: No more than ten people are allowed on any boat in Hawaii’s water for recreational purposes, unless they are part of a single residential or family unit sharing the same address.